sdsweb/note/readme.txt

 == Upgrade Notice ==

-Version 1.0.1 adds backwards compatibility support for WordPress 3.9
+Version 1.1.0 adds image and list support to Note Widgets

 == Other Notes ==